digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/performance.rst

-The micro-services deployment of Canton includes the set of participant nodes (hereafter, "participant" or "participants") and synchronizers, as well as the services internal to the synchronizer (e.g., Topology Manager).
+The micro-services deployment of Canton includes the set of participant nodes (hereafter, "participant" or "participants") and sync domains, as well as the services internal to the sync domain (e.g., Topology Manager).
 In general, each Canton micro-service follows the best practice of having its own local database which increases throughput.
 Deploying a service to its